Skip to Content

 How Long Does a Personal Injury Case Take to Resolve?

 The duration of a personal injury case varies based on factors such as case complexity, the willingness of parties to negotiate, and court schedules.
-Some cases settle in a few months, while others, especially those involving significant disputes, might take years to reach conclusion.
-Our firm at Buckmaster & Ellzey endeavors to expedite this process by maintaining an organized approach and proactively addressing any potential delays in proceedings.
+Some cases settle in a few months, while others, especially those involving significant disputes, might take years to reach a conclusion.
+Our firm at Buckmaster & Ellzey works to move cases forward by maintaining an organized approach and proactively addressing potential delays in proceedings.

 Why Choose Buckmaster & Ellzey?